Skip to main content

 • a link-in-bio page standing in for a real home base

-Local businesses around here aren't bad at what they do.
-The internet version of the business is just lagging behind the real one.
+The work is excellent.
+The internet version of the business is lagging years behind the real one.

-A lot of owners still think of a website as a digital brochure — something you put up once and check on every couple of years.
+A lot of owners still think of a website as a digital brochure: put it up once, check on it every couple of years.
 Visitors don't read it that way.
-They read it as a trust signal, and they're quietly asking questions like:
+They read it as a live trust signal, and they're quietly asking:

 • Is this business current?